 Technical papers online

-Water e-Journal is your online hub for high-quality water, science and technical papers in Australia.
+Water e-Journal is your online hub for high-quality technical water papers in Australia.

 Papers go through rigorous quality control and peer-review before publication and cover a broad range of topics relating to our most precious asset.
 AWA members unlock exclusive access to newly published papers for 3 months.
 Not a member, but would like instant access to all papers?